SirJamesBrown/rust-based-svm-and-opencv/README.md

 # Window and Door Detection with OpenCV and Rust

-An intelligent computer vision application that detects windows, doors, and buildings in architectural images using OpenCV and Machine Learning (SVM) with Rust.
-The application features a modular architecture for maintainability and extensibility.
+Detects windows, doors, and buildings in architectural images using OpenCV and Machine Learning (SVM) with Rust.

 ## Features